GoodmanBCN10/The-Goonies-OS-for-Switch/README.md

 · With the console off, remove the microSD card and insert it into your PC.
 Delete all folders EXCEPT THE "emuMMC" and "Nintendo" folders (you may not have this one).
 · Copy the entire contents of the PACK to the root of your console.

-· The DBI is still in Russian.
+· The DBI v810 translate to spanish.

 · If the "The Goonies" logo doesn't appear and you don't hear any sound when you start it, follow these steps:
   1. Restart the console.
 You'll be taken back to the "Launch" menu.
 Click X CLOSE.